Prevention and precautions

 - grill (only to be used outside!)

-- food and drinks (water, beer, soft drinks)
+- food and drinks (food with long shelf life, water, soft drinks)

 - water purification tablets (available at the drugstore)